 Our evaluations of The Chase game in both Italian and UK schools have resulted in very positive responses from both students and teachers.
 In addition to demonstrating the application of learning positive social skills in a games based, pedagogical setting, our trials have also generated an important scientific data set that is being used the development of our voice based emotion classification service.

-The ProsocialLearn project is funded by the EC H2020 ICT framework programme.
+The ProsocialLearn project is a 36 month project funded by the EC H2020 ICT framework programme.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 644204.